View the Kenshin Do Karate Wadokai

 "Jujitsu-Ka and Wado-ka should understand the principles of Kenjutsu and be able to use a sword effectively." :Yoshihiko Iwasaki

-The syllabus also includes Ukemiwaza (breakfalls) and Kumikata (forms of gripping) to enable seamless transition into the kata locking and throwing techniques, without sacrificing any of the traditional skills of taisabaki, irimi, noru and nagasu, which have been enhanced by inclusion of Shinkendo sword training at the Honbu.
+The syllabus also includes Ukemiwaza (breakfalls) and Kumikata (forms of gripping) to enable seamless transition into the kata locking and throwing techniques, without sacrificing any of the traditional skills of taisabaki, irimi, noru and nagasu, which have been enhanced by inclusion of Kenjutsu (sword training) at the Honbu.